 The single biggest thing you should pay attention to is the way you use the tool and if it is easy enough for you.
-You want information to go from your head, book, and conversation straight into the mind map.
-You don’t want to worry about the way you need to add information in your computer.
-Small example: do you think about the way you create a new line when writing emails?
+You want the information to go from your head, book, and conversation straight into the mind map.
+You don’t want to worry about the way you need to add information to your computer.
+A small example: do you think about the way you create a new line when writing emails?

 USAGES OF DIGITAL MIND MAPPING

-You can take notes using mind maps, prepare, create and deliver presentations, do personal or group brainstorm sessions, outline your projects, plans or life.
+You can take notes using mind maps, prepare, create, and deliver presentations, do personal or group brainstorming sessions, and outline your projects, plans, or life.
 You can pretty much do all the things you could do on paper as well.